Dropout Neural Network Training Viewed from a Percolation Perspective: Preliminaries

 \begin{definition}[Percolation function] Let $W, L \in \NN, p\in[0,1]$ and $G\sim G(p, W, L)$.
 Let $\mathcal{C}(G)$ be the set of vertices in the output layer that are connected to the input layer, thus

 We define the map $(p, W, L)\mapsto \theta(p, W, L)$ known as the \emph{percolation function} by

-\end{definition} Note that the percolation function depends on the percolation model, which, when the distinction is necessary, will be denoted by $\theta^\text{bond}$ or $ \theta^\text{site}$. \Cref{fig:2:perc_func_noscale} depicts the shape of the site percolation function as each parameter changes, with the other two parameters fixed.
+\end{definition} Note that the percolation function depends on the percolation model, which, when the distinction is necessary, will be denoted by $\theta^{\text{bond}}$ or $ \theta^{\text{site}}$. \zcref[S]{fig:2:perc_func_noscale} depicts the shape of the site percolation function as each parameter changes, with the other two parameters fixed.

-These shapes are informed by our characterisation of the site percolation function in \Cref{prop:3:site:1}.
+These shapes are informed by our characterisation of the site percolation function in \zcref[S]{prop:3:site:1}.
 As $L$ grows large, each potential path becomes longer and is thus less likely exist.
-On the other hand, as $W$ grows, so too do the number of potential independent paths, and therefore the probability that one of them reaches the output layer tends to 1.
+On the other hand, as $W$ grows, so too do the number of distinct potential paths, and therefore the probability that one of them reaches the output layer tends to 1.
 We also see that the percolation function undergoes a rapid change around some value of $p$.
 This alludes to the existence of a so-called \emph{phase transition} of the percolation function in $p$.

-One of the most interesting properties of percolation models is the existence of phase transitions, however these are typically properties of percolation on infinite graphs.
-As such, to investigate phase transitions in our models we must consider limits of the percolation function as the size of the network grows.
-We do so by letting the width and length $W, L:\NN \to\NN$ be maps of some index to network size, and then consider the limiting case of these scaled networks.
+Phase transitions are routinely observed in percolation models on infinite graphs.
+To investigate phase transitions, we must consider limits of the percolation function as network grows in size.
+We do so by letting the width and length $W, L:\NN \to\NN$ be maps of some index to network size, and then consider the limits of these networks.
 The concept of a phase transition is formalised below with the definition of the critical threshold.

-\begin{definition}[Critical percolation threshold] Let $W=W(n), \; L=L(n)$ be such that $W(n),L(n)\to\infty$ as $n\to\infty$.
+\begin{definition}[Critical percolation threshold] Let $W=W(n)$, $L=L(n)$ be such that $W(n),L(n)\to\infty$ as $n\to\infty$.
 Let $G_n \sim G(p, W(n), L(n))$ for all $n\in\NN$ and define $\theta_n(p) := \theta(p, W(n), L(n)) = \PP{\norm{\mathcal{C}(G_n)} >0}$.
 The \emph{critical percolation threshold} $p_c$ is then given by

 \end{definition}